 The Lateral Brow Lift

 The lateral brow lift is a technique that has evolved from the conventional brow lift that involves limited hairline incisions that parallel the outer portions of the eyebrow.
 One of the hallmark features of the youthful forehead is the natural peak of the tail of the brow.
 As the forehead ages, the brow sags and the peak shifts more toward the center of the forehead or is lost altogether.
 The result of these changes can cause a person to look fatigued and older than their actual age.
 The lateral brow lift addresses one of the most common age-related changes to the forehead with relatively limited incisions, and avoids of some of the disadvantages of the conventional lift, and gives a faster recovery.
 After this procedure, the peak of the brow can be elevated back to its original position on the forehead for a natural, youthful appearance.
 This brow lift is frequently combined with blepharoplasty (eyelid surgery) for a more complete rejuvenation.

 The Endoscopic Brow Lift

 The determination of which technique will best suit an individual patient involves a careful preoperative analysis of overall facial anatomy with specific attention to the eyebrows and forehead.
-Our plastic surgeons will perform a thorough analysis of:
+Our plastic surgeon will perform a thorough analysis of:

 - The brow position in relation to your underlying bony features